codetricity/s5d9-hacking/docs/monitoring/starting.md

 > NOTE: if you don't see any sensor data after 3 minutes, unset and then set your Board ID again.

 ![](img/unset.png)

+Terminology: The Renesas Data Monitoring Dashboard is also referred to as *Freeboard*

 You can shake the board to watch the accelerometer readings change or snap your fingers and watch the sound level change.
 You can also click on the button in the browser marked “RED LED” and watch it turn on the LED on your board.